shukai1997/HierVS/README.md

 ```
 HierVS -p ./examples/example_protein.pdb -l ./examples/example_ligand.sdf -cl ./examples/example_compound_library.txt -o ./examples/result -n 50 -v hier_vs:v9
 ```
+Note: In the CarsiDock molecular docking pipeline, a known issue in specific versions of RDKit can, on rare occasions, cause a segmentation fault during the generation of initial molecular conformations, leading to an unexpected termination of the screening task.
+In the event of this error, the Docker image should be switched to hier_vs:v9b, which contains an upgraded version of RDKit to resolve this problem.

 ### Expected results:
 karmadock_prediction.csv: Contains KarmaDock prediction results